GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/ComputerArchitecture.md

 In order to do low level programming, we must first understand the architecture of a computer.

+&nbsp;
 ### 3.1 What is a computer?

 A computer is a hardware device that consists of at least a CPU, a memory device and input/ouput interfaces.
 There are two big groups

-  * _Single-purpose computer_ is a computer build from the hardware level to operate on a specific task.
+  * ___Single-purpose computer___ is a computer build from the hardware level to operate on a specific task.

-  * _General-purpose computer_ is a computer that can accept software designed to emulate various single-purpose computers.
+  * ___General-purpose computer___ is a computer that can accept software designed to emulate various single-purpose computers.

+&nbsp;

 Examples :

-* Server

-A server is a single-purpose computer with big resources to allow many personal computers to connect to it.
+__Server__ : A server is a single-purpose computer with big resources to allow many personal computers to connect to it.

-* Desktop Computer
-It is a general-purpose computer designed with moderate resources for regular use.
+__Desktop Computer__ : It is a general-purpose computer designed with moderate resources for regular use.

-* Mobile Computer
-It is a general putpose computer with limited resources, designed to be small and to be carried around
+__Mobile Computer__ : It is a general putpose computer with limited resources, designed to be small and to be carried around

-* Game Consoles

-They are general purpose computer optimised for gaming.
+__Game Consoles__ : They are general purpose computer optimised for gaming.
 They use custom CPU and GPUs but are similar to desktop.

-* Embedded Computer
+&nbsp;

+__Embedded Computer__
 It is a single-board or single-chip computer with limited resources, designed to be integrated into bigger hardware devices.

 One type of embedded compters is a _microcontroller_, used for controlling other hardware devices.
 They are general-purpose but are typically sused to perform a single task.